greenforge-labs/oxide_gnss/report-Final Assessment.md

 ## 6. Acknowledgments

-Both Anthea Opus and George Gemini provided thorough, technically sound reviews.
-Their findings were remarkably consistent, differing primarily in severity ratings for edge cases.
-This consistency increases confidence in the identified issues.
-The minor disagreements were resolved based on the safety-critical nature of the application domain.
+Both Anthea Opus and George Gemini provided thorough reviews with valuable findings.
+However, this synthesis revealed an important lesson: **both reviewers incorrectly flagged the covariance transformation as buggy**.
+Independent mathematical verification proved the code correct.

+This demonstrates that reviewer consensus does not guarantee correctness, especially for mathematical code.
+The covariance finding has been retracted, reducing the HIGH-severity issue count from 2 to 1.

 ---